 Also, like my travel journals, I kept my receipts in my sketchbook, as well.
 You can see one of them, below, on the page facing my first sketch.

-I wasn’t entirely happy with the b&w effect of monochrome felt tip pens.
-So, when I arrived at the sketchcrawl meetup location (Visitors Ctr at Boston Common), I switched to pencil… and almost immediately regretted it.
+From the start, I wasn’t entirely happy with the b&w effect of monochrome felt tip pens.
+So, when I arrived at the sketchcrawl meetup location (Visitors Ctr at Boston Common), I switched to pencil… but almost immediately regretted it.
 I didn’t finish that sketch.

-The next two sketches — on one page — were drawn from the same location as the previous sketch.
+The next two sketches — on one page — were drawn at the same location.
 Mostly, I was using up time in case any late arrivals for the sketchcrawl showed up.

-After that, I walked up towards the State House, following the Freedom Trail route.
+After that, we walked up towards the State House, following the Freedom Trail route.
 Along the way, I paused to sketch a man walking along a tree-covered path.
-(The photo was taken after the sketch, when the man was out of sight and a woman in yellow was strolling the same path.)
+(I took the photo a few minutes later, when a woman in a yellow dress was on the same path.)

 Next, I stopped at the top of the hill, where a man was setting up his beverage stand.